 3. Assign Ownership – As we log each task we decide who has ownership.
 Ownership works well if it is flexible.
 Lists are great, but in real life things often change.
 There may be a link between two tasks that we don’t discover immediately.
 More often than we expect it makes sense for ownership of tasks to change.

 4. Communicate – Communicating often is what makes it possible for us to change task ownership, or occasionally decide when a task is wrong or should be tabled or changed.
+Communication is important when working together on a project, whether in the office or at home, with many collaboration tools available it now possible to get a project done wherever you are.

 Whether we are working in the same place or not, we try and touch base throughout the day as we cross things off our lists.
 If that is not possible, we circle back at the end of the day and do a really brief catch-up call.
 These conversations help us keep a handle on It also gives us a chance to discuss any difficulties we might be having and help each other out.
 If something comes up or gets finished after hours, we discuss it the following day on our morning walk.